 Beloved children's author Roald Dahl invented over 500 words and character names.
 We've mixed them up with some of the weird and wonderful English dialect words from David Crystal's The Disappearing Dictionary to see if you can tell the difference.

 Listen to how thousands of people around the world say the word 'potato'.

 Wherever you go in the English-speaking world, there are linguistic riches from times past awaiting rediscovery.
 All you have to do is choose a location, find some old documents, and dig a little.

-On a dialect labour of love, and a Hopkins illustration - 8 months ago
+On a dialect labour of love, and a Hopkins illustration - one year ago

 The Disappearing Dictionary (2015) has just been published in paperback.
 It was my attempt to celebrate the amazing English Dialect Dictionary compiled by Joseph Wright over a century ago - a dictionary that has been unjustly neglected.
 But not any more.
 Wright has been brought into the internet age by a team from the English Department at the University of Innsbruck (Dr Reinhard Heuberger, Dr Manfred Markus), who have put the whole work (all six volumes of it) online in a beautifully presented searchable website at EDD Online.
 It has taken them ages, but what a resource we now have!
 Anyone interested in English dialects will revel in it.